amplication/docs/docs/how-to/commit-changes.md

 ---
 id: how-to-commit-changes
-title: How to commit changes
+title: How To Commit Changes
-sidebar_label: Commit Changes
+sidebar_label: How To Commit Changes
 slug: /how-to/commit-changes
 ---

-# How to commit changes
+# How To Commit Changes

 While working in Amplication your changes are saved automatically, but are not committed.
 Only committed changes will be included in the next version of your application.